SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBClusterParameterGroup.md

 ```

 ### -Tags
-The tags to be assigned to the DB cluster parameter group.
+The tags to be assigned to the cluster parameter group.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbclusterparametergroup.html#cfn-docdb-dbclusterparametergroup-tags